-The King County Posse participates in numerous parades throughout Washington State and also does flag entries at numerous other events.
+The King County Posse participates in numerous parades throughout Washington State and also does flag entries at several other events.
 They are also privileged to be responsible for posting the colors for four days during the grand entry at the Ellensburg Rodeo over Labor Day weekend.

 WHAT ARE THE BENEFITS OF JOINING THE